 Anal Sex Myths

 When it comes to anal play, there's a lot of misinformation and stigma floating around.
-First and foremost, that "anal play is always painful."
+First and foremost, that "why does anal sex hurt" so much and why is always painful.

 I want to be clear here: Anal play should not be painful.
 Pain during anal play could be a few things, like our bodies being tense from stress or because we're not really into what's happening.
 It could also be a lack of lubrication, or penetration that is deeper than we find pleasurable.
 There also could be some underlying health reasons, like anal fissures or hemorrhoids.
 Bottom line: If anal play hurts, that means something is wrong, so stop and reassess!